MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

       content_options:
         - type: generic_content
           generic_content: >-
-            ## Internationalization and globalization was at the heart of
+            ## International and global UX was at the heart of
             product strategy